3803-3823 W 10th Ave rezoning application

 Thank you once again for your answers.
 But I’m really sorry to say this your answers did not address my questions at all.
 Fully agreed the Secured Rental Housing Policy will deliver new rental housing to Vancouver, but new rental housing to be built at those expensive neighbourhoods will not be affordable to the general public.
 Council and Rezoning Planner should also take serious consideration at each individual case before extending commercial activities to the neighbourhood.
 Trust the Secured House Policy is flexible and the Council will listen and work with the residents living nearby to address those setbacks and privacy issues.
 Thank you!

-Colman asked almost 2 years ago
+Colman asked over 2 years ago

 Thank you for your comments.
 General comments may be submitted through the “Send Your Comments” tab.